 Shaykh Abd al-Majīd al-Turkmāni

-(Although this is a copy of the 1st edition, the latest edition is the 4th which was published in 1436AH/2015CE by Maktabah al-Kawthar of Jāmi’ah al-Rashīd in Karachi, Pakistan.
+(Although this is a copy of the 1st edition, the latest edition available is the 4th which was published in 1436AH/2015CE by Maktabah al-Kawthar of Jāmi’ah al-Rashīd in Karachi, Pakistan.

 With Hajj less than a month away, these concise booklets compiled by Shaykh Saleem Dhorat (db), published by Islamic Dawah Academy, will be of great benefit to those preparing for the blessed journey and anyone else who plans on visiting for Umrah and for Ziyārah to Madīnah Munawwarah.
 They also contain illustrations when necessary, such as for the blessed pillars (Ustuwānah) in al-Masjid al-Nabawi.